 Utility And Role Actions

 It’s not just about dealing damage in a raid.
-Mitigating incoming damage and preventing the boss from using specific actions is part of it too.
-To that end, Machinist has some actions at its disposal.
+Mitigating incoming damage and preventing the boss from taking specific actions are part of it, too.
+To that end, the Machinist has some actions at its disposal.
 In this section, we will go over those actions and how they can lead to a much less painful raid experience.

-An action that slows an enemy’s movement by 40%, Leg Graze can only be used against filler mobs.
-It lasts for 10 seconds and has a recast of 30 seconds.
+6. Leg Graze: Slows enemy movement by 40%, usable against filler mobs.
+It lasts for 10 seconds and has a 30-second cooldown.

 It All Comes Together